Admission Denied for Failure to 'Address Criminal Past'

 On his most recent application, he was more direct about taking responsibility.
 He testified that at the time of his earlier applications, he had not "forgiven [himself] for what [he] had done."
 He said that he was now ready to take full responsibility, though he said he was no longer "that person" who committed the crimes.
 He also continued to say that he went back in the apartment and removed the gag.

-"In so doing, we take into account the applicant's seemingly unblemished personal life since his release from incarceration as well as his commendable work ethic, but we remain troubled by either his inability or his unwillingness to retreat from what seems to be a continuing defensive posture in accounting for aspects of his criminal history," the majority wrote.
+"In so doing, we take into account the applicant's seemingly unblemished personal life since his release from incarceration as well as his commendable work ethic, but we remain troubled by either his inability or his unwillingness to retreat from what seems to be a continuing defensive posture in accounting for aspects of his criminal history," Tom wrote.